CptGummiball/spigot-despawnlogger/README.md

 # spigot-despawnlogger

 DespawnLogger is a Spigot plugin for Minecraft (version 1.20 and higher) that logs the despawn events of various NPCs, including animals, mobs, and villagers.
-Each log entry records the time, despawn cause (e.g., naturally, killed by player, or environmental damage), and the coordinates where the event occurred.
+Each log entry records the time, despawn cause (e.g., naturally, killed by player, or environmental damage), the coordinates where the event occurred, and optionally, the entity's nametag (if it has one).

 ## Features

 - Logs the despawn of selected entities (e.g., zombies, skeletons, villagers).
 - Tracks the cause of despawn (e.g., natural, player kill, lava, etc.).
+- Optionally logs nametags of entities.
 - Saves logs as `.txt` files in the plugin folder.
 - Configurable list of entities to log.
 - Limits the number of log files retained (old files are automatically deleted).